japila-books/spark-sql-internals/docs/spark-sql-HintInfo.md

 `resetForJoin`...FIXME

-NOTE: `resetForJoin` is used when `SizeInBytesOnlyStatsPlanVisitor` is requested to link:spark-sql-SizeInBytesOnlyStatsPlanVisitor.adoc#visitIntersect[visitIntersect] and link:spark-sql-SizeInBytesOnlyStatsPlanVisitor.adoc#visitJoin[visitJoin].
+NOTE: `resetForJoin` is used when `SizeInBytesOnlyStatsPlanVisitor` is requested to spark-sql-SizeInBytesOnlyStatsPlanVisitor.md#visitIntersect[visitIntersect] and spark-sql-SizeInBytesOnlyStatsPlanVisitor.md#visitJoin[visitJoin].